Who Did the AI Learn From?Elena Daehnhardt |

 Without transparency, we treat AI models like mysterious, infallible geniuses instead of apprentices whose learning we can trace, debug, and understand.

-But at minimum, acknowledging human contributions would make AI more respected and hopefully more respectful of human society.
-Just like Rembrandt’s students respected their master.
+Acknowledging human contributions, at minimum, would make AI more respected and hopefully more respectful of human society — just like Rembrandt’s students respected their master.
+Acknowledging sources is basic courtesy, really.

-I keep coming back to that image of Rembrandt’s workshop.
+Structured AI training disclosure represents a middle-ground transparency standard: it lets creators verify how their work was used without forcing labs to publish proprietary dataset recipes wholesale.
+That is the practical core of the Rembrandt-workshop analogy.
 Students could learn from the master, but only by stepping inside with permission and acknowledgement.
-Maybe AI should work with the same spirit: learn freely where permission is granted, respect the private studios of others.
+AI training could work with the same spirit: learn freely where permission is granted, respect the private studios of others.

 The legal debate isn’t over — courts, lawmakers, and communities are still working this out.
-But the guiding principle seems simple to me: learning is valuable, but respect is essential.
+But the guiding principle stays simple: learning is valuable, but respect is essential.

-Actually, let me be completely honest: I think this is just the beginning of a much larger conversation about how humans and AI will coexist.
-The sooner we figure out fair and respectful ways to handle this, the better for everyone involved.
+This is just the beginning of a much larger conversation about how humans and AI will coexist.
+The sooner fair and respectful data-use norms get established, the better for everyone involved.

 References